zendframework/zend-expressive-helpers/README.md

 - `mergeForTemplate(array $values) : array`: merge `$values` with any values in the container, and return the result.
 This method has no side effects, and should be used when preparing variables to pass to the renderer.

+### Route template variable middleware

+> - Since 5.2.0

+`Zend\Expressive\Helper\Template\RouteTemplateVariableMiddleware` will inject
+the currently matched route into the [template variable container](#template-variable-container).

+This middleware relies on the `TemplateVariableContainerMiddleware` preceding it in the middleware pipeline, or having the `TemplateVariableContainer` request attribute present.

+If it finds a `Zend\Expressive\Router\RouteResult` request attribute, it will inject the return value of `getMatchedRoute()` under the name `route` in the template variable container.

+Templates rendered using the container can then access that value.
+It will either be a Zend\Expressive\Router\Route instance, or empty.

+This middleware can replace the [UrlHelperMiddleware](#urlhelper) in your pipeline.

 ## Documentation